tarekziade/smwogger/README.rst

 Scenario
 ========

-A scenario is described by providing a list of operations to perform, given their operation Ids.
+A scenario is described by providing a sequence of operations to perform, given their **operationId**.

-For each operation, you can provide a status code.
+For each operation, you can make some assertions on the **response** by providing values for the status code and some headers.

-Smwogger will play the sequence and control the status code for each operation.

-You can also control some headers by defining their names and values in a headers section.

 Example in YAML ::

     x-smoke-test:
       scenario:
-      - - getSomething
+      - getSomething:
+          response:
-        - status: 200
+            status: 200
             headers:
               Content-Type: application/json
-      - - getSomethingElse
+      - getSomethingElse
+          response:
-        - status: 200
+            status: 200
-      - - getSomething
+      - getSomething
+          response:
-        - status: 200
+            status: 200

+If a response does not match, an assertion error will be raised.

 Posting data
 ============

-When you are posting data, you can provide the request body content in the operation.
+When you are posting data, you can provide the request body content in the operation under the **request** key.

 Example in YAML ::

     x-smoke-test:
       scenario:
-      - - getSomething
-        - status: 200
-      - - postSomething
-        - status: 200
+      - postSomething:
+          request:
             body: This is the body I am sending.
-      - - getSomething
+          response:
-        - status: 200
+            status: 200

 Replacing Path variables